How GoDaddy Coupons Keep Business Hosting Expenses Down

 We’ve all seen ads for Hostgator’s 1-cent hosting, but that’s for their basic plan that is designed for beginning webmasters who don’t need a lot of bandwidth.
 What about Business web hosting?
 Most providers offer some kind of enterprise-level hosting plan, but they tend to cost $300-$400/month and manage to tack on lots of hidden expenses related to SSL, email and other necessary features for company websites.
 It’s expensive!

 How GoDaddy’s Renewal Coupons Can Help:

-GoDaddy’s one of the few hosting companies that actually offer renewal coupons if you renew early.
+Of all the available coupon codes for hosting providers, GoDaddy’s one of the few hosting companies that actually offer renewal coupons if you renew early.
 This may not sound like much, but if you’re on an enterprise level plan, this can save you thousands of dollars per year (if not more).
-A quick google search for a coupon code turned up CouponCodeHoster.org, which seems to have quite a few renewal promo codes available.
-You can also try Couponcodes.hosting, which seems to have just as many godaddy renewal coupon codes in their list.
+A quick google search for a coupon code turned up CouponWebHosting.org, which seems to have quite a few renewal promo codes available.

 Another great way to keep business hosting costs in check is to register your domain name when you buy your web hosting.
 Nearly all new hosting plans include a free domain, and what’s more you’re allowed to register a lot of the new domain name extensions that have become available in the last few years.
 Can these new domain extensions help your business?